Drug & Alcohol Policy

 It is the responsibility of Rocky Mountain College to provide a drug-free environment that promotes healthy alternatives, supports the standards set forth in this document, and allows for individual choice either to abstain from or to use alcohol responsibly.

 The College believes the following standards represent healthy attitudes toward the use of alcohol:

 - The use of alcohol is a personal choice.
-No one should be pressured to drink or not to drink or to feel uneasy or embarrassed when abstaining, regardless of his or her personal choice.
+No one should be pressured to drink or not to drink or to feel uneasy or embarrassed when abstaining, regardless of their personal choice.